 QuickBooks GoPayment is a product from Intuit, which is the huge company that has developed many other software solutions for the business community.
 It’s therefore well placed to offer GoPayment, which allows merchants to process payments and then tie transactions and orders into QuickBooks Online.

 To do this you need an Apple or Android smartphone or tablet plus the free app.
 Alternatively, you can use a card reader to ‘swipe, dip or tap’ as Intuit puts it.
-On paper this sounds like the perfect arrangement that should be able to make your business more efficient and hopefully, due to the added flexibility, push up profits.
+On paper this sounds like the perfect arrangement that should be able to make your business more efficient and hopefully, due to the added flexibility, push up profits despite the current coronavirus crisis.
 So does it work like that in reality?

 - Want to try QuickBooks GoPayment?
 Check out the website here